 On our Sicily travel guide you will find a wide collection of many of the sites worth seeing in Sicily.
-As it is one of the most beautiful and historically relevant regions in the world, a confluence of cultures and traditions of the Mediterranean area; here you will find art and history (museums, churches, archeological sites dating back to the dawn of mankind), the seaside (from long sandy beaches to secluded little inlets, take your pick!) and nature reserves, alongside plenty of cities that combine the modern and the ancient to offer you a complete and satisfying experience.
+As it is one of the most beautiful and historically relevant regions in the world, a confluence of traditions and cultures of the Mediterranean area; here you will find art and history (museums, churches, archeological sites dating back to the dawn of mankind), the seaside (from long sandy beaches to secluded little inlets, take your pick!) and nature reserves, alongside plenty of cities that combine the modern and the ancient to offer you a complete and satisfying experience.
 Not to mention traditional dishes, places to shop and magnificent views.
 You will be able to choose your perfect vacation home based on your interests thanks to this very practical guide that is divided in sections and areas of interest.

 Must buy: A bottle of Marsala wine, a bag of “busiate” pasta, a can of “trapanese” pesto; lovely hand-crafted souvenirs such as laces and crochets, as well as typical ceramics can be found in Erice.